 By 1921 Trimble was coaching at “Junior High,” which was housed in the building on Jennings Avenue that originally was Central High (1911) and later was a junior high after the new Central High opened in 1918 in the building on Cannon Street that today houses Trimble Technical High School.
 (Yes, the building has a complicated history.)
 Clip is from the August 7 Star-Telegram.

 In 1926 Trimble joined the school district’s vocational training program as a teacher.
-His Vocational High School No. 4 was located on Texas Street where the central fire station is today.
-By 1929 that school was “Fort Worth Vocational Training School,” and Trimble was principal.
+His Vocational High School No. 4 was located on Texas Street where the central fire station is today in a building that formerly had housed the Sam Houston/Fourth Ward school.
+By 1928 that school was “Fort Worth Vocational Training School,” and Trimble was principal.
 In 1930 the school moved into the old Ninth Ward School near today’s Nash Elementary School.
 In 1937 the school moved into the old North Side High School building on Park Street.

 Trimble was principal of Technical High School in 1941 when his brother was killed in the war.